bluesnowman/fphp-saber/README.md

 ### [Boxing](http://msdn.microsoft.com/en-us/library/yz2be5wk.aspx)

-Most classes implement the boxing interface.
-Classes that implement this interface will have three methods: `make`, `box`, and `unbox`.

 To "box" a PHP typed primitive or object, create an instance of the respective data type using the  class's `make` method.
 This method enforces the type by converting the value to the correct data type.
 If the value cannot be converted to the correct data type, an exception will be thrown.

 ````